speedment/speedment-doc/pages/crud.md

 If a primary key field is changed, all modification flags are implicitly set because in that case, it is equivalent that the entity (representing the new primary key(s)) are all derived from the same entity (representing the old primary key(s)).

 Setting a field to the same value it alredy has, will set its modification flag.

+Following a successful update of the database, all modification flags are cleared.

 ## Delete with Remove